The Industry’s Only SaaS-Delivered Enterprise DLP

 Being good at security analysis typically requires an analytical mind, but more so I find the ability to see data and scenarios through different lenses and perspectives helps a lot.
 Whether it is a data owner, end-user, threat actor, or someone at the C-suite level, all will approach a problem differently and the data usage and risk around their actions could be drastically different – and that comes into play when making informed decisions as a security analyst.
 Of course, we want to find all true positives, and have no false positives, but being able to think across the broad spectrum of different users and their independent behaviors can be the difference between a good or poor analyst.

-Join us next week for part two of our interview with Adam Burns!
+Click here to find part two of our interview with Adam Burns!